FgalUR/FgalUR/README.md

 - 👀 I’m interested in Java
 - 🌱 I’m currently learning Java
 - 💞️ I’m looking to collaborate on Java
-- 📫 How to reach me Java
+- 📫 How to reach me ?
 - 😄 Pronouns: He/Java
 - ⚡ Fun fact: Java